mazin1hn/DevOps-Learning-AWS/assignment-1/README.md

 ## Challenges and Solutions
 A key challenge was understanding why private EC2 instances cannot access the internet directly.
 This was resolved by configuring a NAT Gateway in the public subnet and associating the correct route table with the private subnet.

+## Security Notice
+All sensitive information displayed in this assignment (including API keys, ARNs, account IDs, IP addresses, and domain records) has been **rotated, revoked, or removed** after validation and testing.

+This repository does not contain any active credentials or publicly accessible production resources.